clement-del/hol-dassault/README.md

 Save the segment

 Segment 2:
-This audience is all about events
+This person-level audience is all about events

-Name your segment with "TRIGRAM-label"
+In the home page, under Customer, click on audiences, then create audience, build rule Name your segment with "TRIGRAM-label"
 Go to the events tab, search for "page" in the search bar, drag and drop the "page views" event type Click on "page views" in the "browse variables" section to add context to the "page views" event, select "today" instead of "any time"